junxit/us-congress-bills-111/metadata.md

 - 2009-12-01 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2009-12-01 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 386 - 0 (Roll no. 913). (text: CR H13363)
 - 2009-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 386 - 0 (Roll no. 913).(text: CR H13363)
+- 2009-12-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.